 The top hill stations in India you should not miss is filled with beautiful hills and valleys, tea plantations and coffee bushes, the ones that are covered by snow and also the ones that are so rocky that they look like white deserts.
 India is known to have different types of soil and hence different kinds of hill stations.

-Auli (Uttarakhand): Auli is a new-comer to the list of popular hill stations in India.
+Auli (Uttarakhand): Auli is a newcomer to the list of popular hill stations in India.
 It receives heavy snowfall from December to February whereas April to September experience more comfortable temperatures.
-Auli offers one of the best ski resorts in India and is a great place to go trekking or to just experience the breathtaking views of the great Himalayan ranges.
-The best time for Auli holiday packages is May to October and December to march to feel the snow.
+Auli offers one of the best ski resorts in India and is a great place to go trekking or just experience the breathtaking views of the great Himalayan ranges.
+The best time for Auli holiday packages is May to October and December to March to feel the snow.

 Darjeeling (West Bengal): Darjeeling, is located in the Himalayan ranges.
 People visit Darjeeling for its world-famous teas and to spot Mount Kanchenjunga, the world's third-highest peak.
-Darjeeling gets snow-fall every winter.
+Darjeeling gets snowfall every winter.
+Darjeeling tour package are the best option to explore the city.

 Munnar (Kerala): Munnar is one of the most captivating places to visit in India.
 At Munnar, you will be surrounded by endless hills covered with bright green tea bushes, with women picking tea leaves.
 Munnar is very popular for its elephants, lakes and waterfalls.
 It gets pretty cold in winter.